apterid/apterid-bootstrap/Docs/spec.md

 becomes

-    Method : int -> double -> (string?, double?, char?)
+    Method : int -> double? -> (string?, double?, char?)

-where the result type is a tuple of the method's return type and any `ref` or `out` parameters' types.  `ref` parameters are included in the function's arguments, but not `out` parameters.
+where the result type is a tuple of the method's return type and `Option`s of any `ref` or `out` parameters' types.
+`ref` parameters are included in the function's arguments, but not `out` parameters.

 # Operators